BAC0WL/BAC0WL-BluePrinceTracker/publish/README.md

 Under **"Run desktop apps"**, download the **.NET Desktop Runtime 6.x** for Windows x64.

-If you're unsure whether you have it, try running the tool — Windows will prompt you with a direct download link if the runtime is missing.
+If you're unsure whether you have it, try running the exe and Windows will give you the download link if it is missing

 ### 2. Run as Administrator
 The tool reads another process's memory, which requires elevated privileges on Windows.
 Right-click `BluePrinceExternalReader.exe` and choose **Run as administrator**, or run it from an elevated command prompt.